A Answers (13)

 The bacteria also causes inflammation of the pulp.
 Pulp is nerve tissue and blood vessels in the chamber in the center of the tooth that is designed to hold it.
 If the infected tissue is not treated the tooth will abscess and infect.
 At the very least it will make a deep cavity sensitive to hot and cold; and in full blown infection pain when you chew on the tooth.

 Now if you remember I have a recurring theme that the patient is in partnership with their dentist in the health of their mouth.
 Without your help we can't keep you healthy.
-You're part is home care and making your re-care appointments in a timely manner.
+Your part is home care and making your re-care appointments in a timely manner.
 That would be every three months or six months depending on your gum health.
-THAT IS YOUR RESPONSIBILITY!!!
+That is your responsibility!

 The reason I stress this particularly in connection with root canal treated teeth is because your nerve is removed.
 Without sensation from a nerve you feel no hot and cold sensitivity that you would normally feel with a vital tooth.
 I have seen teeth totally destroyed by decay that the patient had no awareness that this was happening.
 Also the patient had not been in to see their dentist for quite some time.